IBM/BluePic/README.md

 TODO: ADD Contents

 ### Step by step instructions for configuration and deployment
-Instead of using the IBM Cloud Bridge for seamless compilation and provisioning, you can follow the steps outlined in this section if you'd like to take a peek under the hood!
+Instead of using the IBM Cloud Bridge, which gives you a seamless compilation and provisioning experience, you can follow the steps outlined in this section if you'd like to take a peek under the hood!

 #### 1. Install system dependencies